Manage co-sell opportunities in Partner Center

 For information about Grid view, see the Referrals user guide.

 Types of co-sell opportunities

 In a co-sell opportunity, one or more Microsoft sales representatives actively engage in a deal to help solve a customer problem.
 Co-sell opportunities can originate from a customer account when a Microsoft sales representative invites a partner to participate in a co-selling activity.
 Co-sell opportunities can also originate from a partner who needs more help from Microsoft sales to close a deal.

-Solution assessments (SA) are deals that can be created only by a set of partners who are vetted by the solution assessments business team for performing technology assessments for customers who are using or are planning to use Microsoft technologies.
+Solution assessments (SA) - Solution assessments are deals that can be created only by a set of partners who are vetted by the solution assessments business team for performing technology assessments for customers who are using or are planning to use Microsoft technologies.

 Private deals, even though they are not truly collaborative, are included in the Co-sell opportunities tab to provide an easy path to upgrade any pipeline deal to a co-sell opportunity when the deal in not in a terminal stage of won, lost, declined, or expired.